 Camping in Languedoc-Roussillon

-Nestled between the golden beaches of the Western Mediterranean and the Pyrénées, Languedoc-Roussillon offers a rich mixture of lively resorts, picturesque villages and flourishing vineyards.
-Camping in Languedoc-Roussillon is a wonderfully relaxed way to enjoy this delightful region.
+Nestled between the golden beaches of the western Mediterranean and the peaks of the Pyrénées, Languedoc-Roussillon offers up a rich mix of lively resorts, picturesque villages and flourishing vineyards.
+Whether you choose to pitch a tent up near Montpellier or opt for camping near Carcassonne, you’ll discover an outdoor escape is the best and most relaxing way to enjoy this delightful region.

-Walking, cycling and sailing are all popular activities when you’re camping in Languedoc-Roussillon, but there are also plenty of attractions to discover by car, from amazing landscapes to a thrilling safari park.
+Walking, cycling and sailing are all popular pastimes when camping in Languedoc-Roussillon - but there are also plenty of attractions to discover by car, from amazing landscapes and fascinating cities to a thrilling safari park.

-Collioure A natural port just 15 miles from the Spanish border, the picturesque village of Collioure attracted many of the 20th century’s greatest painters.
-Take a tour of the wine cellars housed in the old Dominican monastery and don’t miss the golden altarpiece of the Notre Dame Des Anges and the tiny Chapel of St Vincent.
+Collioure - A picturesque coastal village close to the Spanish border that attracted many of the 20th century’s greatest painters.
+Take a tour of the wine cellars housed in the old Dominican monastery and don’t miss the golden altarpiece of the Notre Dame Des Anges.

-Canal du Midi Built between 1667 and 1694, the Canal du Midi was an incredible feat of engineering, designed to avoid the long voyage round Spain.
-Running for around 150 miles from Toulouse to the port of Sète it can be explored on foot, by bike, or by taking a guided boat trip.
-Another UNESCO world heritage site.
+Canal du Midi - Built between 1667 and 1694, the Canal du Midi was an incredible feat of engineering, designed to avoid the long voyage round Spain.
+Explore it on foot, by bike or on a guided boat trip.

-Aqualand Waterpark, St Cyprien Set in six hectares of green fields and surrounded by palm tree this is one of a chain of exciting water parks in the South of France.
-Open in high summer only.
+Aqualand Waterpark, St Cyprien - Set in six hectares of green fields and surrounded by palm trees, this is one of a chain of exciting water parks in the South of France.

-Réserve Africaine de Sigean A huge drive-through safari park where you can observe antelopes, chimpanzees, elephants, alligators, snakes, bears, giraffes, rhinos and more, roaming freely in a natural habitat.
-There’s also a restaurant and a picnic area.
+Réserve Africaine de Sigean - A huge drive-through safari park where you can observe antelopes, chimpanzees, elephants, alligators and other animals roaming freely in natural habitats.

-Cirque de Navacelles If you studied ‘oxbow lakes’ at schools, you’ll be familiar with the process that carved out this amazing canyon at the southern end of the Massif Central.
-The village of Navacelles lies at the bottom, surrounded by lush fields.
+Cirque de Navacelles - An amazing canyon at the southern end of the Massif Central.
+The village of Navacelles lies at the bottom and is surrounded by green fields.